 An Indifference map shows the different scales of preference of the consumer.
 The consumer has to reach the highest possible scale of reference.

-Thus, the consumer can reach the highest scale of preference marked as IC2 and an establish equilibrium at the point P where the consumes OM of commodity X and ON of commodity Y. Points S and R also lie on the budget line.
+Thus, the consumer can reach the highest scale of preference marked as IC2 and establish equilibrium at point P where the consumes OM of commodity X and ON of commodity Y. Points S and R also lie on the budget line.

 The consumer would definitely prefer to have a combination on Point T, provident he can purchase it.